- Self-awareness skills are important for children as they develop and grow.

 - Understand her own strengths and develop a sense of self-worth and pride.

 - Admit their mistakes and accept help.

 - Develop empathy for others, as well as compassion for herself.

 - Notice in what situations and with what things she struggles, and to identify how to work on it.

 - Think about how her actions might impact other people.

 Because we constantly need to use our self-awareness skills in a myriad of different situations, and these skills lay the groundwork for many other social, emotional, and academic aspects of development, it’s important to help your kid develop her self-awareness skills.
-Your little one will reap the benefits of this throughout life.
+Your little one will reap the benefits of this throughout her life.